Menopause and Midlife Care

 Taking care of yourself during menopause

-You should schedule a complete gynecologic and breast exam once a year so health problems can be discovered and treated early.
+You should schedule a complete gynecologic and breast exam once a year so health problems can be identified and treated early.
 The most serious of these - and the most common among post-menopausal women - is heart disease.

 There is also an increased risk of osteoporosis (a weakening of the bones) which could lead to fractures, posture problems or back pain.